How Much Calcium is in Milk?

-Almond milk contains next to no calcium (naturally).
+There’s actually quite a lot of calcium in almonds, but almond milk contains next to no calcium (naturally) as it’s lost during the manufacturing process.
 So many brands offer calcium-fortified almond milk– that means they add extra calcium to the milk.

 But it’s always a good idea to check the label to see which type of calcium is added.
 Often times, it’s a rock-based calcium your body can’t absorb very well.
 (We’ve got a whole section on fortified milks toward the bottom of this page.)

 - 3.49 grams of fat

 |Pros of Almond Milk||Cons of Almond Milk|

 |Very low in sugar and fat||Very little natural calcium and protein content|

 |100% vegan||Not suitable for people with nut allergies|

 |Contains no lactose.
 And lactose could be bad for your bones.||Often contains a lot of unnatural sweeteners (look out for unsweetened varieties)|

 Rice milk is a naturally sweet alternative to cow’s milk.
 It’s made by blending partially milled rice with water.
 And during this process, the carbohydrates in the rice break down into sugars.
 That’s where the sweetness comes from!

 On a less sweet note, rice milk tends to contain traces of arsenic.
 You see, arsenic is present in the environment, and rice absorbs more of it than other cereal crops.
 So it’s advised that infants and toddlers shouldn’t consume rice milk.